About Our Church

 "God, I know that I am a sinner, and I know that I deserve Your justice for my sins.
 But I also know that Jesus is Your Son, and I know that He died in my place.
 I humbly ask that my sins be cleansed by His blood.
 I accept Jesus as my Lord and my Savior.
 Please forgive me, and give me eternal life with You.
 Amen."

-If you chose to trust Jesus as your Savior, praise God!
+If you have chosen to trust Jesus as your Savior, praise God!
 Your sins are forgiven and your new eternal destination is heaven!
 God is so good!

 The next step is to to follow the Lord in believer's baptism, and then to join a Bible-believing church.
 You need to be discipled (which simply means you need someone who knows the Bible to teach you how to live like Jesus).
 Jesus calls His people to follow Him.
 Don't delay!
 Take the next step now!